Introducing Human Performance Science

 lifestyle rhythms and environmental stressors

-The aim is not to eliminate pressure (after all, in high-responsibility roles, pressure is unavoidable).
-The aim is to ensure that the biological systems managing that pressure remain coordinated and adaptive.
-When those systems are functioning well, the difference is noticeable.
+The aim is to ensure the biological systems managing that pressure remain coordinated and adaptive.

-Movement becomes easier.
+Movement feels easier.

 Sleep deepens.